dss-extensions/DSS-Python/README.md

 Or, if you're using the Anaconda distribution, you can try:

 ```
-    conda install -c pmeira dss_python
+    conda install -c dss-extensions dss_python
 ```

 Binary wheels are provided for all major platforms (Windows, Linux and MacOS) and many combinations of Python versions (3.5 to 3.9).
 If you have issues with a specific version, please open an issue about it.
-Conda packages support at least Python 3.6, 3.7 and 3.8 (varying according to the release).
+Conda packages support at least Python 3.6 to 3.9 (varying according to the release).

 After a successful installation, you can then import the `dss` module from your Python interpreter.